-Little Heath Japanese Pieris Pieris japonica 'Little Heath'
+Valley Fire Japanese Pieris Pieris japonica 'Valley Fire'

-Height: 3 feet Spread: 3 feet
+Height: 8 feet Spread: 6 feet

 Sunlight: O 0

 Hardiness Zone: 5a

-Other Names: Lily of the Valley Bush, Japanese Andromeda
+Other Names: Japanese Andromeda

 Description:

+A stunning broadleaf evergreen shrub featuring fiery red emerging foliage and showy chains of white bell-shaped flowers, very colorful in spring; a vigorous upright cultivar, one of the most ornamental; performs best in moist, organic and acidic soils

+Ornamental Features

-A smaller variety with showy chains of small white bell-shaped flowers and bright scarlet emerging foliage that matures to dark green with white edges; performs best in moist, organic and acidic soils Ornamental Features Little Heath Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
-It has attractive dark green foliage edged in white which emerges scarlet in spring.
+Valley Fire Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
+It has attractive dark green evergreen foliage which emerges red in spring.
 The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.

+Landscape Attributes

-Landscape Attributes Little Heath Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
+Valley Fire Japanese Pieris is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Little Heath Japanese Pieris is recommended for the following landscape applications; - Accent - Mass Planting - General Garden Use
+Valley Fire Japanese Pieris is recommended for the following landscape applications;

-Little Heath Japanese Pieris foliage Photo courtesy of NetPS Plant Finder
+Valley Fire Japanese Pieris flowers Photo courtesy of NetPS Plant Finder

-Little Heath Japanese Pieris foliage Photo courtesy of NetPS Plant Finder
+Valley Fire Japanese Pieris foliage Photo courtesy of NetPS Plant Finder